How Blockchain Technology can transform the Supply Chain and Logistics?

 The things which are necessary for reliability and integrity in a supply chain are offered by blockchain.
 This ledger is secure and tamper-proof.
 It provides consensus and all individuals on the chain own same version of the ledger.

 The activities such as transactions, exchanging cryptocurrency, medical records, shareholder records, agreements are some of the best uses so far.
-However, it has a huge potential.
+However, it has huge potential.
 It can increase the efficiency and transparency of supply chains and positively impact processes like warehousing to delivery to payment.

 Where the Supply Chain Transparency is lacking?

-Talking about the garment industry, most of us do not know who actually made our clothes and definitely not aware of all the stages of garment journey.
+Talking about the garment industry, most of us do not know who actually made our clothes and definitely not aware of all the stages of the garment journey.
 The transparency in the garment industry is a little dicey.
 And the only thing which helps us is the “Made in” label to check where the garment is produced but it is also found to be misleading sometime.
 Many companies produce the majority of their garment somewhere else and then ship the half made item to local city to complete.

 Even over the world of medicines, there are challenges in tracking the drug supply chain.
 The complex global supply chains make it difficult to determine the origin of the drugs or the ingredients.
 The drugs pass through multiple trading companies before they arrive at its final destination, but these companies don’t check the quality.
-The absence of interoperable labeling and identifications standard poses a big threat to the drug supply management.
+The absence of interoperable labeling and identifications standard poses a big threat to drug supply management.
 Additionally, the multiple changes of hands, including packaging and logistics, can be the potential points of entry for faulty drugs.

 Here blockchain technology development comes in the scene, where it let the end user and drug manufacturer or look after every step to be sure that the information is correct and there is no corruption in the process.